SWAN KEEPING TERMS

 Pen – During Nesting Time the Female Parent of a Clutch of Eggs.

-Females have a higher Mortality Rate during Nesting.
+Females have a Higher Mortality Rate During and Shortly after Nesting.

 and Incubate them to Hatch.